xvxx/ldpl-todo/README.md

 it is a plain text file with one todo per line.

-lines beginning with "X " are treated as checked.
+lines that begin with "X " (X and space) are treated as checked.

+lines that begin with "#" are treated as headers.

+for example:

+    $ cat ~/.todo
+    #ldpl-todo
+    finish README
+    X write up an example
+    take screenshots?
+    #ldpl
+    upgrade servers at work to 4.3
+    X test time travel feature
+    #lute
+    test ncurses on mac
+    add sound

+becomes:

+          #ldpl-todo
+       2. finish README
+    X  3. write up an example
+       4. take screenshots?

+          #ldpl
+       6. upgrade servers at work to 4.3
+    X  7. test time travel feature

+          #lute
+       9. test ncurses on mac
+      10. add sound

-# wrapper:
+## wrapper:

 i use a tiny fish wrapper with this program, [t.fish](./t.fish):